widged/gb-elm-language/en/intro/03-static type.md

 A static type system means that the type of every expression is known at compile time, allowing the compiler to reason about the program before compiling it.
 It helps prevent any kind of error related to data types and provides high level of confidence that your program will work as expected.

-The Elm program is verified by a compiler.
-The compiler looks for type related errors.
 If you write a program where you try to divide a boolean type with some number, the compiler informs that there is a problem and refuses to build the program.
+This is why Elm is said to have “no runtime exceptions”.
 All errors must be fixed before the program can run.
-This is why Elm is said to have “no runtime exceptions”.

 ```elm
 $ elm repl